orapouso/node-10minutemail/README.md

 ##### `mail.address`

 Holds the email address retrieved from 10minutemail.com.
-This is an asyncronous fetch, so it may no be readly available.
+This is an asynchronous fetch, so it may not be readily available.
 Listen for the `address` event.

 ### Methods